saitaiky/notebook/docs/docs/cloud-computing/aws/networking/route53.md

 sidebar_position: 2
 ---

+Amazon Route 53 is a highly available and scalable cloud Domain Name System (DNS) web service.
+Amazon Route 53 effectively connects user requests to infrastructure running in AWS – such as Amazon EC2 instances – and can also be used to route users to infrastructure outside of AWS.

 ## Alias record

 Amazon Route 53 alias records provide a Route 53–specific extension to DNS functionality.
 Alias records let you route traffic to selected AWS resources, such as CloudFront distributions and Amazon S3 buckets.
 They also let you route traffic from one record in a hosted zone to another record.